the practical kitchen

 It's more important that the dough feels right than that a certain amount of time has passed.
 If the dough is ready a little before an hour or a little after an hour, or if it's very cold in your kitchen and the dough needs another 30 minutes to rise, that's fine.

 If the dough deflates when you press a fingertip in, that means it has overproofed.
 Don't panic.
 Brioche is very resilient.
 Gently press all the air out, shape it back into a ball, cover it, and let it rest 15 minutes more at room temperature.
-Then move on to the shaping step.
+Then move on to shaping.

 Shaping Brioche Dinner Rolls